lostrouter/ham-wiki/tm_d710_sstv.md

 ## Configuring data mode settings on the radio

-You can use either the A or B band of the radio for use with SSTV software.
+Either the A or B band of the radio can be used with SSTV software.
 For this guide it will use the A band.
 Under the AUX menu
 - set 918 to `A-Band`
 - set 920 to `19200 bps`

-if the use of APRS is desired while working SSTV, the internal data band will need to changed
+If the use of APRS is desired while working SSTV, the internal data band will need to changed
 - set 930 to `B-Band`

 ## Put the radio into echolink mode